Rethy11/Slime-Sliders/README.md

 This game is still in early development!

-I started working on it a week ago!

 If you encounter bugs or issues please report them!

 You can access the PERF overlay to view basic internal statistics by clicking the "Remove Hat" button 20 times.